knative/docs/docs/bookstore/page-3/pg3-badword-svc.md

     └── func.py
     ```

-### **Step 2: Replace the generated code with the sentiment analysis logic**
+### **Step 2: Replace the generated code with the bad word filter logic**

 ![Image 5](images/image5.png)

 `func.py` is the file that contains the code for the function.
-You can replace the generated code with the sentiment analysis logic.
+You can replace the generated code with the bad word filter logic.
 You can use the following code as a starting point:

 ???+ abstract "_bad-word-filter/func.py_"
     ```python